fantopop/login-logout-notifications/README.md

 9. Follow onscreen instructions.
 Whenever asked, enter administrators password (it's necessary as `/Library/LaunchAgents/` folder is usually read-only for standard users).

-When needed uninstall the agent with the same script using option 2.
+When needed, uninstall the agent with the same script using a corresponding option.

 ## Acknowlegments
 - [macos-script-login-logout script](https://github.com/christophecvr/macos-script-login-logout) by [christophecvr](https://github.com/christophecvr)